galaxyproject/iwc/workflows/README.md

       class: ''
 ```

 We now need to provide inputs and outputs.
 You can find details about the test format in the [planemo documentation](https://planemo.readthedocs.io/en/latest/test_format.html).
+You can also check other test files into this repository to get examples.
 For this example workflow the final parallel-accession-download-tests.yml might look like this:

 ```yaml